Building Scalable Video Understanding Benchmarks through Sports: Conclusion

-In this work, we introduce \ASAP, a fully automated annotation and video stream alignment pipeline for sports matches. \ASAP automatically aligns unlabelled videos of sports matches with corresponding dense annotations (\ie commentary) freely available on the web.
-We demonstrate the generality of \ASAP by aligning unlabelled matches of four very different sports (Cricket, Football/Soccer, Basketball, and American Football) with their corresponding annotations on the web. \ASAP is highly accurate across the four sports (as judged by human annotators), and is therefore robust to varying visual attributes, number of events and length of plays.
-We then demonstrate \ASAP's potential to generate large-scale video datasets with \textbf{no additional annotation cost} by generating \lcric, a large-scale long video understanding benchmark, with over 1000 hours of densely annotated long Cricket videos (with an average sample length of $\sim$50 minutes).
+In this work, we introduce \ASAP, a fully automated annotation and video stream alignment pipeline for sports matches. \ASAP automatically aligns unlabeled videos of sports matches with corresponding dense annotations (\ie commentary) freely available on the web.
+We demonstrate the generality of \ASAP by aligning unlabeled matches of four very different sports with their corresponding annotations on the web. \ASAP is highly accurate (as judged by human annotators), and is robust to varying visual attributes, number of events, and length of plays.
+We then demonstrate \ASAP's potential to generate large-scale video datasets with \textit{no additional annotation cost} by generating \lcric, a large-scale long video understanding benchmark with over 1000 hours of densely annotated long Cricket videos (having an average sample length of $\sim$50 minutes).
 We extensively benchmark state-of-the-art \LVU models and establish a human baseline on \lcric.
-Our strong human baseline, coupled with poor performance of state-of-the-art models, validates \lcric as an effective benchmark for the next generation of \LVU models.
+Our strong human baseline, coupled with the poor performance of state-of-the-art models, validates \lcric as an effective benchmark for the next generation of \LVU models.
+We hope that future work extends, improves, and leverages \ASAP to generate annotated video datasets at an unprecedented scale and cost efficiency.

-Our analysis suggests that effectively integrating clever memory/caching mechanisms in our multi-query setting could lead to much better performance on \lcric.
-We also find that recent \LVU models struggle to reason over very long contexts and we hope the next generation of architectures can accurately localize important events and effectively reason over a very long horizon.
-While we demonstrate \ASAP's potential by creating \lcric, we hope future work extends, improves and leverages the various modules in \ASAP to generate annotated video datasets for other sports and domains with an unprecedented scale and cost efficiency.
-We also hope future work can build upon our automated approach for evaluating \LVU models on \lcric and present alternate automated evaluation strategies for \LVU.